 Yes!
 Rhys Boak, our organist and music manager will play, and guest musicians will offer music for reflection.

 - Will the minister wear a mask?

 There is an exemption from the mask rule for people engaged in public speaking, who need to be heard clearly and who are 5m from the congregation.
 This applies to the Minister while leading worship, lay people doing the readings or notices, and cantors leading the singing.

 The Grand Hyatt Hotel car park on Russell Street (between Collins St and Flinders Lane) provides $7.00 discounted parking for people attending Sunday Gatherings at St Michael’s.
 Discount vouchers will be available at the welcome tables when you sign in.

 We leave the building maintaining physical distancing.
 We are now able to serve morning tea in St Michael’s Hall after Sunday service.

 People may also gather in St Michael’s Walk to chat afterwards.
-Masks are not necessary outside but please maintain social distance and do not shake hands or hug people outside of your household.
-A small number of chairs will be set out for those not able to stand for long.
-The church will be closed 30 minutes after the service.
+Please maintain social distance and do not shake hands or hug people outside of your household.

 - If you’re unwell, please stay home and enjoy the Online Gathering.